wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Steps to generate the alerts
 ----------------------------

 #.
-Log in the RHEL 7 Agent host as the monitored user.
+Log in the RHEL 7 Agent endpoint as the monitored user.

 #.
 Execute a ping to www.google.com